Jeswanth21001768/EXPERIMENT--04-INTERFACING-AN16X2-LCD-DISPLAY-WITH-ARM-/README.md

 # EXPERIMENT--04-INTERFACING-AN16X2-LCD-DISPLAY-WITH-ARM AND DISPLAY STRING

- ## Aim: To Interface a 16X2 LCD display to ARM controller  , and simulate it in Proteus
+ ## Aim: To Interface a 16X2 LCD display to ARM controller, and simulate it in Proteus
-## Components required: STM32 CUBE IDE, Proteus 8 simulator .
+## Components required: STM32 CUBE IDE, Proteus 8 simulator.
 ## Theory
-The full form of an ARM is an advanced reduced instruction set computer (RISC) machine, and it is a 32-bit processor architecture expanded by ARM holdings.
+The full form of an ARM is an advanced reduced instruction set computer (RISC) machine, a 32-bit processor architecture expanded by ARM holdings.
 The applications of an ARM processor include several microcontrollers as well as processors.
-The architecture of an ARM processor was licensed by many corporations for designing ARM processor-based SoC products and CPUs.
-This allows the corporations to manufacture their products using ARM architecture.
-Likewise, all main semiconductor companies will make ARM-based SOCs such as Samsung, Atmel, TI etc.
+Many corporations licensed the architecture of an ARM processor for designing ARM processor-based SoC products and CPUs.
+This allows corporations to manufacture their products using ARM architecture.
+Likewise, all main semiconductor companies will make ARM-based SOCs such as Samsung, Atmel, TI, etc.

 What is an ARM7 Processor?
 ARM7 processor is commonly used in embedded system applications.
-Also, it is a balance among classic as well as new-Cortex sequence.
-This processor is tremendous in finding the resources existing on the internet with excellence documentation offered by NXP Semiconductors.
-It suits completely for an apprentice to obtain in detail hardware & software design implementation.
+Also, it is a balance among classic as well as new-Cortex sequences.
+This processor is tremendous in finding the resources existing on the internet with excellent documentation offered by NXP Semiconductors.
+It suits completely for an apprentice to obtain in-detail hardware & software design implementation.
  STM32F401xB STM32F401xC ARM® Cortex®-M4 32b MCU+FPU, 105 DMIPS, 256KB Flash/64KB RAM, 11 TIMs, 1 ADC, 11 comm.
 interfaces Datasheet - production data Features
 • Core: ARM® 32-bit Cortex®-M4 CPU with FPU, Adaptive real-time accelerator (ART Accelerator™) allowing 0-wait state execution from Flash memory, frequency up to 84 MHz, memory protection unit, 105 DMIPS/ 1.